LoopKit/loopdocs/docs/operation/loop-settings/pump-commands.md

     ![Command line to modify the time zone](img/change-time-zone.svg){width="250"}

-Once the Change Time Zone command is tapped, Loop no longer shifts the 24 hour configuration pattern for basal rates, ISF, CR and correction range to the old time zone
+Once the Change Time Zone command is tapped, Loop no longer shifts the 24 hour configuration pattern for basal rates, ISF, CR and correction range to the old time zone.

 * **Medtronics**: The time is updated on the Medtronic pump, which aligns the scheduled basal rates configured in Loop to the current time zone
-* **Omnipod**: The basal rates as configured in Loop are sent to the Omnipod for the current time zone
+* **Omnipod**: The [basal rates](#change-time-zone_1) as configured in Loop are sent to the Omnipod for the current time zone

 ## Omnipod Commands